Skip to content

 Interpolation

 String interpolation is done by surrounding code with braces preceded by a dollar sign in a string literal, for example "Value: ${x + 1}".
 This is only possible with double quote strings.
+Environment variables can also be interpolated, for example Var: $VAR.

 Iteration